GothicAi/InstaBoost-pypi/README.md

 ## Samples and models

-We show how to implement our method on two main segmentation frameworks: [Detectron](https://github.com/roytseng-tw/Detectron.pytorch) and [mmdetection](https://github.com/open-mmlab/mmdetection) in repo [InstaBoost-sample](https://github.com/GothicAi/Instaboost).
+We show how to implement our method on two main segmentation frameworks: Detectron and mmdetection in repo [InstaBoost](https://github.com/GothicAi/Instaboost).
 Results and models trained with InstaBoost are available in the [Model zoo](https://github.com/GothicAi/Instaboost/blob/master/MODEL_ZOO.md).